 For promotion to full professor, significant service within the Knight Campus, the University and the candidate's scientific community are expected.
-In order to meet expectations in post-tenure reviews, a faculty member needs to continue to demonstrate service leadership roles to the Knight Campus, University and the scientific community.
+In order to meet expectations in post-tenure reviews, a faculty member needs to continue to demonstrate significant service to the Knight Campus, University and the scientific community.